 For data sources that Tableau Online can't reach directly, you can use Tableau Bridge to keep data fresh.
 For example, use Bridge when your data source connects to data hosted behind a firewall.

 Note: If a data source connects to underlying data hosted in the cloud accessible from the public internet, live and extract connections run from Tableau Online directly.

 Tableau Bridge is client software that runs on a machine in your network.
 The client works in conjunction with Tableau Online to keep data sources that connect to private network data, which Tableau Online can't reach directly, up to date.
 Private network data includes on-premises data and virtual cloud data.

 Tableau Bridge functions like a conduit between private network data, such as Excel files and SQL Server data, and Tableau Online.
 The client communicates with Tableau Online through an outbound encrypted connection to enable connectivity between data behind a firewall and your Tableau Online site.

 For more information about how Bridge communicates with Tableau Online, see Tableau Bridge Security.

 Although any authorized user of Tableau Online can use Bridge, Bridge is optimized for users that perform the following functions in an organization: site admins and data source owners.

 Site admins, or users who have the Site Administrator or Site Administrator Creator role on Tableau Online, install and manage Bridge clients.
 For more information, see Plan Your Bridge Deployment.

 Data source owners, or users who have the Creator or Explorer (can publish) role on Tableau Online, typically publish and manage their own data sources.
-Data source owners use Bridge to facilitate the live and extract connections between Tableau Online and on-premises data.
+Data source owners use Bridge to facilitate the live and extract connections between Tableau Online and private network data.

 For live connections, Bridge is detected automatically as part of the data source publishing process.